(frequently asked questions)

 Where can I follow you on social media?

 Both Anni and John have social media.
 John can be found on Facebook, Instagram, YouTube and TikTok.
 Anni can be found on Facebook, Instagram and TikTok.
-They share a Patreon page here.
+They share a BuyMeaCoffee page here.
 You can also sign up for our newsletter (we send it about one or two times a month) at the top of the page.
 In our newsletter we send life updates, stories and photos of our artwork!

 Ways to support John and Anni?